slimguat/saffron-spice/README.md

 ```export XUVTOP=/home/../pathTo/Chianti_Database```<br>
 Windows :
 ```
-search Environment Variables in start panel
+It is also possible to setup all of chianti py by running setup-chianti in the terminal search Environment Variables in start panel
 In the Environment Variables window, under the "System variables" section, scroll down to find the "Path" variable.
 Click on "New..." to add a new system variable.